 Reservations: 310.510.TENT (8368)

 Catalina Island is a little island with a big selection.
 Choose from six camping options (including boat-in camping for those with water crafts).
 Best bet for families is Hermit Gulch.
 (What's not to like?
-They offer showers, flush toilets and rangers who sell firewood?).
+It offers showers, flush toilets and rangers who sell firewood?).
 Ah, luxury.
 Downtown Avalon is just a mile downhill, and the Wrigley Memorial and Botanic Garden is even closer.
-They also rent out camping equipment, and offer tent cabins.
+This campground also rents out camping equipment and offers tent cabins.
 Other Catalina camping options include Little Harbor Campground (there are showers here, too, and easy access to the beach) and Two Harbors Campground

 where you can pitch your own tent, or sleep in one of their tent cabins complete with cots.
 Be sure to read the camping guidelines before you head out (good to know, for example, that you need an easily obtainable camping permit on the island).
 And consider your ferry ride options, too.
 (Catalina Ferries offers service from Marina del Rey.)
 Dogs are not allowed at most campgrounds.